 Since the 1990's, injection rates and volumes have been regulated and monitored because of these events.
 No induced seismicity events have occurred since 1990.
-Injection rates and the Lapis project area will be continuously monitored and always operate at 90 percent below fracture gradient and will consider the critical pressure to induce seismicity.
-The Lapis project is also not located along a fault system, which also lowers the risk of induced seismicity.
+Injection rates will be continuously monitored such that the pressures will never exceed 90 percent of the calculated fracture gradient.
+The Lapis project is also located more than 5 miles from the Nick Spring and Hibanks Graben System, with the critical pressure front never approaching, which also greatly lowers the risk of induced seismicity.

-Additionally, the sequestration project will be injection into the Smackover, Cotton Valley, and lower Hosston Formations, which are located many thousands of feet above the Ouachita Peneplain basement complex.
+Additionally, the sequestration project will be injection into the Cotton Valley and Lower Hosston Formations, which are located many thousands of feet above the Ouachita Peneplain basement complex.
 Injection into strata near or at the basement, with activation of pre-existing faults, has been identified as contributing to induced seismicity in those parts of the country where deep injection occurs, which will not be a factor at the project site.
-The 2D seismic grid which was acquired and re-processed as part of this Class VI application preparation confirms the absence of faulting near the injection site.
+The 2D seismic grid which was acquired and re-processed as part of this Class VI application preparation confirms the absence of faulting near the injection site (Appendix PBI).